tir38/ADBX/README.md

 	![](package_validation.gif)

 * Combine common operations into single commands
-* Duplicate behavior on all connected devices.
-No more "more than one device found"
-* Detecting rooted devices.
+* Detecting rooted device.
 Some operations can't be performed on non-rooted devices.
 We'll detect that before running commands
 * Encapsulating best practices.
 There are lots of hacky, half-correct suggestions floating around the internet.